edshkim98/NewsTopicClassification/README.md

 # NewsTopicsClassification
-Text classification using BBC dataset from Kaggle
+Text classification using BBC dataset from Kaggle <br />
-It takes in texts as inputs and classifies the topic of the inputs
+It takes in texts as inputs and classifies the topic of the inputs (e.g. Entertainment, Sports, Business, Politics, tech) <br />